Sublattice dynamics and quantum state transfer of doublons in two-dimensional lattices: Sublattice dynamics

 When studying \textit{quantum walks} \cite{ctqw}, i.e.\ the coherent evolution of particles in networks, it is natural to ask about the probability of finding a particle that was initially on site $i$, to be on site $j$ after a certain time $t$, that is $p_{ij}(t)=|\langle i |U(t)| j \rangle |^2=|\langle i |e^{-iH t}| j \rangle |^2$.
 Using \eqref{heff} as the effective single-particle Hamiltonian for the doublon, we define $p_A(t)=\frac{1}{N_A}\sum_{i,j\in A} p_{ij}(t)$, which is the probability for the doublon to remain in sublattice $A$ at time $t$.
 To demonstrate sublattice confinement, we can compute the long time average $\overline{p_A}$ and variance $\sigma^2_A=(\overline{{p_A}^2}-\overline{p_A}^2)$, Fig. \ref{pa_energybands}b, see appendix B. Their values are mainly determined by the ratio: $r=\Delta\mu/\Jeff$.
 As shown in Fig. \ref{pa_energybands}b, the probability $\overline{p_A}$ can be enhanced by tuning $r$ to larger values, meaning that it is possible to confine the doublon's dynamics to a single sublattice by suitably changing the ac field parameters (see Eq.\ \eqref{eff_param}).
 The variance of this average probability also reduces when going in this direction.
 We have also computed the dependence of $\overline{p_A}$ with the magnetic flux threading the unit cell, see Fig. \ref{pa_energybands}c; however, its variation turns out to be minor, with $\overline{p_A}$ gently increasing as the flux is tuned away from $2 \Phi /\Phi_0 = 1/2$.
 A much stronger dependence is observed for the $\mathcal{T}_3$ than for the Lieb lattice.
 This is to be expected, as Aharonov-Bohm phases have more dramatic effects in the $\mathcal{T}_3$ lattice, notably the caging effect that occurs for a magnetic flux $\Phi / \Phi_0 = 1/2$ in the single-particle case \cite{vidal,abc_interaction,charles_rhombi}.

-From this analysis, it is clear that by tuning the ac field parameters closer to the CDT condition (i.e.\ when $2E\delta/\omega$ is a zero of $\mathcal{J}_0$) one can enhance the confinement to the sublattice, at the expense of slowing down the dynamics, see Fig. \ref{p_a_optimize}.
+From this analysis, it is clear that by tuning the ac field parameters closer to the CDT condition (i.e.\ when $2E\delta/\omega$ is a zero of $\mathcal{J}_0$) one can enhance the confinement to the sublattice, at the expense of slowing down the dynamics.
+In Fig. \ref{p_a_optimize} we plot the quantity $\left(\overline{p_A}-\overline{p_A}\rvert_{E=0}\right)\Jeff$ which corresponds to the difference of the average probability to remain in sublattice A in the driven and undriven case multiplied by the effective doublon hopping as a function of the hopping renormalization.
+It gives an idea of the optimal parameters regime for having sublattice localization while keeping the time-scales in which dynamics take place finite enough to observe it in experiment.
 Examples of sublattice dynamics are shown in figures \ref{scheme} and \ref{T3}.